discordware/eris-sharder/README.md

-# eris-sharder
+# About
-A sharding manager for the JavaScript eris library
+eris-sharder is a powerful sharding manager for the JavaScript eris library.
+It uses node.js's cluster module to spread shards evenly among all the cores.

-# How to download
+# Installation
-To download eris-sharder run `npm install eris-sharder`
+To download eris-sharder run `npm install eris-sharder --save`

 # How to use
 To use eris-sharder simply copy this code and place it in a file, in the same directory that you ran the npm install in.